310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Kanata smileconfident %}
 fufufu, that is because chiaki is more [spoiled] than you would expect.

-but it looks like it will be okay, since it seems like you are [protecting] him.
+but it looks like it will be okay, since it seems like midori is [protecting] him.
 {% endbubble %}

 {% bubble Kanata grin %}